MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Errors are silent, that is, no one notices an error until someone tries to read the document and discovers that it is lost.

-# Commandment I: Keep Multiple Copies
+# Recommendation: Keep Multiple Copies

 Errors accumulate over time.
 Every now and then an error will occur in storage and, if the error occurs in a region of storage occupied by a document, the error destroys a document.
 The rate at which documents are lost depends of course on the quality of the storage.
 In theory, we can predict the detioriation of a collection as a result solely of sector-level losses, using the Poisson distribution.  **Figure 1**, below, illustrates the percentage of a collection lost in a 10-year period, as a function of the reliability of the underlying storage.